Channel Modeling for Multi-Receiver Molecular Communication Systems: System Model

 \section{System Model}

-In Figure~\ref{fig:simo_model}, a 2-Rx SIMO topology is presented.
-Tx is assumed to be infinitesimally small and modeled as the point transmitter.
-Environment is boundless 3-D space, filled with fluid and exempt from drift.
-Tx releases messenger molecules in subsequent impulses with no initial velocity.
+In Fig.~\ref{fig:simo_model}, a 2-Rx molecular SIMO topology is presented.
+Tx is assumed to be infinitesimally small, {and is modeled as a point transmitter, which releases molecules instantly into the medium as impulses without initial velocity.} Environment is a boundless three-dimensional space, filled with fluid and exempt from drift.
 Propagation of the molecules are only subject to Brownian motion.
-Spherical receivers (Rx$_1$ and Rx$_2$) with arbitrary radii are placed in 3-D space at arbitrary center points.
-In Figure~\ref{fig:simo_model}, radius of Rx$_i$ is $r_i$.
+Spherical receivers (Rx$_1$ and Rx$_2$) with arbitrary radii are placed at arbitrary center points in space.
+As shown in Fig.~\ref{fig:simo_model}, the radius of Rx$_i$ is $r_i$.
 Center-to-center distance between Tx and Rx$_i$ is $r_{0_i}$.
 The closest distance between Rx$_i$ and Tx is $d_i = r_{0_i} - r_i$.
 The receivers are assumed to absorb all molecules hitting their surfaces \cite{tugcu2015receptor}.
-Due to rotational symmetry formed around center-to-center axis between Tx and Rx, the distribution of the molecules that hit on the surface of spherical Rx depends only on the polar angle with respect to the symmetry axis, and does not depend on the azimuthal angle.
-The angular distribution of arrived molecules on Rx surface is proposed in \cite{akdeniz2018angular}, and the molecules tend to hit the front side of Rx facing Tx.
-With the help of rotational symmetry, the closest point on the surface of Rx$_i$ to Tx is approximated to be the center of the absorbed molecules.
-Based on this approximation, the distance between the center of the molecules absorbed by Rx$_1$ to Rx$_2$ is $r_{0_{1 \rightarrow 2}}$, and the distance between the center of the molecules absorbed by Rx$_2$ to Rx$_1$ is $r_{0_{2 \rightarrow 1}}$.
+Due to rotational symmetry formed around center-to-center axis between Tx and Rx (shown in figure), the distribution of the molecules hit on the surface of a spherical Rx depends only on the polar angle $\theta$ with respect to the symmetry axis, and does not depend on the azimuthal angle.
+The angular distribution of molecules arrived on Rx surface {as a function of $\theta$} is proposed in \cite{akdeniz2018angular}, and a fundamental observation is deduced that molecules tend to hit the front side of Rx facing Tx.
+The angular separation between the center-to-center axes of receivers $\phi$ is used to define the topology. {With the help of rotational symmetry, a point inside the Rx, which is closer to the closest point on the surface of Rx$_i$ to Tx, is approximated to be the center of the absorbed molecules, which will be explained in detail in Section~\ref{section:ProposedModels}.} {Evaluated to be used in the upcoming models, the distance between the center of the molecules absorbed by Rx$_i$ to Rx$_j$ is $r_{0_{j | i}}$.}